Certification & Audit

-The ICTI Ethical Toy Program provides robust, trusted, industry-leading social compliance audits and toy factory certification.
+The ICTI Ethical Toy Program (IETP) provides robust, trusted, industry-leading social compliance audits and supplier (factory) certification.

 About our certification

-ICTI Ethical Toy Program Certification focuses on social compliance issues pertinent to toy manufacturing.
-Our Audit Checklist is regularly reviewed to respond to the evolving needs of toy factories, brands and retailers, reflect changes in regulation and to integrate good practice.
+ICTI Ethical Toy Program (IETP) Certification focuses on social compliance issues pertaining to the manufacturing industry.
+Originally designed for the needs of the global toy industry, it is now deployed in many sectors with all programs applicable to any industry.
+Our ethical Audit Checklist is regularly reviewed to respond to the evolving needs of the factories, brands and retailers, reflect changes in regulation and to integrate best practices.

-Our Certification is the leading industry-wide standard which international toy buyers trust; over two-thirds of the world’s toys are produced in Ethical Toy Program Certified factories.
-The program covers all types of toy and juvenile products from plush and plastic to electronics and chemistry sets.
+The program covers all types of goods & products from any sector & industry.
+Our Certification is the leading industry-wide standard trusted by international buyers; for example in the toy sector, over two-thirds of the world’s toys are produced in Ethical Toy Program Certified factories.

-Ethical Toy Program certification plays a major role in reducing audit duplication by providing a single responsible toy sourcing standard that is requested and accepted by toy brands and retailers worldwide.
+IETP certification plays a major role in reducing audit duplication by providing a single ethical & responsible sourcing standard that is requested and accepted by brands and retailers worldwide.

-Becoming Ethical Toy Program Certified also helps to drive improvements in manufacturing businesses and increase competitiveness by reducing worker turnover, increasing worker satisfaction and creating a better more productive workplace.
+Becoming IETP Certified also helps drive improvements in manufacturing businesses and increases competitiveness by reducing worker turnover, increasing worker satisfaction and creating a better more productive workplace.

 Go to Getting certified

-Each Ethical Toy Program audit report is reviewed by our Program Monitoring and Development team who determine the final result.
-The result is based on examination of non-compliances identified by auditors and takes into account any comments or responses reflected by the factory management in the Corrective Action Plan.
+Each IETP audit report is reviewed by our Program Monitoring and Development team who determine the final result.
+The final result is based on an examination of non-compliances identified by auditors and takes into account any comments or responses reflected by the factory management in the Corrective Action Plan.

 Accredited Audit Firms: